 What’s the story of Tina: The Tina Turner Musical?

-The musical does not shy away from the well-documented domestic abuse suffered at the hands of Ike and rejoices in Tina’s emancipation by the end of Act I. The second half concentrates on her struggle to establish herself as a solo artist, without a penny to her name.
-She meets her dream man, Erwin Bach, in Europe and, in the face of racism and ageism, and with the help of a young Australian manager/producer by the name of Roger Davies, Tina defies the odds to create a new sound that sets the world alight.
+The musical does not shy away from the well-documented domestic abuse Tina suffered at the hands of Ike, and the show rejoices in Tina’s emancipation by the end of Act I. The second half concentrates on her struggle to establish herself as a solo artist without a penny to her name.
+She meets her dream man, Erwin Bach, in Europe and, in the face of racism and ageism, and with the help of a young Australian manager/producer by the name of Roger Davies, Tina defies the odds to create a new sound that sets the world alight with a disco inferno.

 Who was in the original cast of Tina: The Tina Turner Musical on Broadway?

 Reprising her Olivier-nominated from the London world premiere in the titular role was Adrienne Warren.
 This was truly a career-defining turn by the young stage favorite, who previously made her Broadway debut in 2012 in Bring It On The Musical and earned her first Tony Award nomination in 2016 for Shuffle Along.
 In 2021, Warren won her first Tony Award, for Best Actress in a Leading Role in a Musical, for her performance as Tina Turner.
 She was supported by an all-dancing and all-singing ensemble cast, including Daniel J. Watts as Ike Turner, Dawnn Lewis as Zelma, and Myra Lucretia Taylor as Gran Georgeanna.

 After Warren left the cast in October 2021, Nkeki Obi-Melekwe, who succeeded Warren as Tina in the West End and later performed as Tina on Broadway at certain performances, stepped into the role full-time.

 What are the songs in Tina: The Tina Turner Musical?